arnkov/tfx/README.md

 # tfx
 Tfx is a toy single header graphics abstraction for OpenGL 3.3 and OpenGLes 3.0 in a very experimental stage.
 It embeds glad for OpenGL function loading and stb_image.h for image loading and tries, to enable painless graphics prototyping.
-It aims, to make OpenGL a bit less painless: When to unbind which buffer?
+It aims, to make OpenGL a bit less of a struggle: When to unbind which buffer?
 What is the active depth compare function? etc...
 The style leans a bit towards modern graphics apis, but tfx doesn't hide opengl away.
 You could just use it, to load it and then write plain gl code.
 Right now it compiles as c on windows and linux.
 Other platforms are not tested.